Gaizka Larrazabal

-Gaizka Larrazabal Goikoetxea (born 17 December 1997) is a Spanish professional footballer who plays as a right wing-back or right winger for Primeira Liga club Casa Pia.
+Gaizka Larrazabal Goikoetxea (born 17 December 1997) is a Spanish professional footballer who plays as a right wing-back or right winger for club Bolton Wanderers..

 Club career

 Born in Bilbao, Biscay, Basque Country, Larrazabal started his career with Lauro Ikastola, the team affiliated to his school in the town of Loiu.
 In 2015, he had a successful trial with Bilbao-based youth club Danok Bat; it took until the latter part of his season there to establish himself in the team in the 'Juvenil' league, but by its end he had drawn interest from senior clubs.

 On 3 June 2016, after finishing his formation, Larrazabal signed for newly promoted Segunda División B side Zamudio.
 He made his senior debut on 27 August 2016, playing the entire second half in a 1–3 home loss to Bilbao Athletic, and scored his first goal on 10 December by netting the last in a 3–1 home defeat of Toledo.
 He finished the campaign with three goals in 29 appearances, although Zamudio finished bottom of the table and were relegated.

 On 5 April 2017, Larrazabal agreed to a two-year contract with Athletic Bilbao, effective as of 1 July; upon arriving, he was assigned to the B-team.
 He spent two seasons with Bilbao Athletic in the third tier, playing regularly for the team and scoring nine goals in 2018–19.

 On 14 May 2019, Larrazabal agreed to a new two-year deal with the Lions, being definitely promoted to the main squad.
 He made his first team – and La Liga – debut on 24 August, coming on as a substitute for Óscar de Marcos in a 1–1 draw away to Getafe.

 On 2 October 2020, Larrazabal terminated his contract with the Lions, and agreed to a three-year deal with Segunda División side Real Zaragoza just hours later; Athletic also retained a two-year buyback clause.
 On 24 August of the following year, he moved to fellow second division side Amorebieta on loan for the season.

 While on loan at Amorebieta, Larrazabal was converted into a right wing-back, being an undisputed starter for the side.

 On 3 July 2023, Primeira Liga side Casa Pia announced the free signing of Larrazabal.